metrized-inc/trellis-furniture-pipeline/README.md

                           will appear if set to True)
     - --samples INTEGER       Number of samples for baking.
 Default is 40.
     - --help                  Show this message and exit.
+- The outputs will be a folder of .png textures, this folder will be located in the same directory as the model you specified
+- These textures can easily be applied to the .obj that was outputted in step 1.
+For best results apply it as an emission texture so it is not affected by the lighting in the scene

 <!-- License -->